-(iii) Mitigation of other risks as outlined in the Principal Risks and Uncertainties.
+(iii) Mitigation of Other Risks as Outlined in the Principal Risks and Uncertainties (detailed on previous page)

 The Board is confident the performance of the Company over the period of review will be robust and the investment strategy will deliver returns and liquidity.
 Therefore the Board has been able to form a reasonable expectation that the Company will continue in operation and meet its liabilities as they fall due over the next three financial years.